top of page

 Born and raised in King City, Chloë is thrilled to bring professional theatre to the Township as the Artistic Director of King Theatre Company.
 Chloë directs KTC's professional and children's programming.

-An award-winning producer, director, performer and playwright, Chloë has worked with theatre companies across Ontario, including Mirvish Productions, Shakespeare in Action, Theatre Georgian Bay, Theatre by the Bay, and Hart House Theatre.
+An award-winning producer, director, and performer.
+Chloë has worked with theatre companies across Ontario, including Mirvish Productions, Shakespeare in Action, Theatre Georgian Bay, Theatre by the Bay, and Hart House Theatre.

 She has produced everything from independent works to full theatrical seasons, spanning musicals, mainstage plays, Shakespeare in the Park, radio dramas, workshops, and devised theatre.